-16 important social-emotional learning games are great for the classroom or home use.
+16 important social-emotional learning games are great for classroom or home use.
 Teach positive social interactions, encourage relationship skills, and practice effective communication.

 Social-emotional learning games are a great way to teach kids about their emotions and relationships.
 When you’re promoting emotional growth and awareness, it’s important to do so in a way that kids will connect with and enjoy.
 Kids need a safe place to discuss emotions and experiences.
 This will help them develop into well-rounded individuals with healthy mental awareness.